 Madras, India, 1998: At the age of 22 I attended my first World Congress of the World Federalist Movement that had the overarching theme "Federalism and International Democracy as a Solution to Global Problems"

 Besides of coordinating the international Campaign for a UN Parliamentary Assembly, one of the main projects that I’ve been working on since 2012 with my co-author Jo Leinen is a book that will provide an exhaustive overview of the idea of a democratic world parliament.
-The manuscript is ready and the book will be published in 2016.
+The manuscript is ready and the book will be published in early 2017.

 For the first time the book will present a comprehensive history of the proposal of a world parliament and will put the proposal into the context of contemporary developments, long-term trends and today’s global challenges.